evvvvil/urptransitionshaders-docs/README.md

 Use this slider to visually debug the transition animation.

 **Update material list**<br>
-If you change the object hierachy, such as changing children materials or adding new children, then please click this `Update material list` button to refresh the list of transition materials.
-NOTE: You only need to worry about updating list of materials when in editor mode.
+If you change the object hierachy, such as changing children materials or adding new children, then please click this `Update material list` button to refresh the list of transition materials.<br>NOTE: You only need to worry about updating list of materials when in editor mode.
 When the game starts the list of material will be automatically updated.